 Headaches: Treatment depends on your diagnosis and symptoms

 Your head hurts.
-Again!
-The first step in thwarting your recurring headaches is to determine what type you have.
-Sometimes headaches are a symptom of another disease or condition.
-In other cases, no clear cause can be found.
+Again.
+The first step in foiling your frequent headaches is determining what type of headache you have.
+Sometimes headaches are a symptom of another disease or condition; sometimes there's no clear cause.

 Tension-type headaches, the most common variety of headaches:

-- Usually cause mild to moderate pain on both sides of the head
+- Might cause mild to moderate pain on both sides of the head

-- May occur occasionally or more than 15 days a month (chronic)
+- May occur more than 15 days a month (chronic)

-- Can last from 30 minutes to an entire week
+- Last from 30 minutes to a week

-Most intermittent tension-type headaches are easily treated with over-the-counter medications, including:
+Most occasional tension-type headaches are easily treated with over-the-counter medications, including:

 - Ibuprofen (Advil, Motrin IB, others)